kunpai/codocbench/README.md

     ./setup.sh
     ```

     NOTE: This script sets up a virtual environment and installs the required dependencies.
+It defaults to Python version 3.13.

+    If you have a different Python version:
+    ``` bash
+    ./setup.sh <PYTHON_VERSION>
+    ```
+    where `<PYTHON_VERSION>` is the version of Python you want to use.

     If you prefer to use your own environment, you can install the dependencies manually by running:

     ``` bash
     pip install -r requirements